Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Introduction

-In \S \ref{sec:degenerate-term}, we show that the degenerate term can be factored into a product of local integral and study these local factors.
-First the unramified computation and later with the choices from \S \ref{sec:choice-of-vectors}.
+In \S \ref{sec:degenerate-term}, we show that the degenerate term can be factored into a product of local integrals and study these local factors, first the unramified computation and later with the choices from \S \ref{sec:choice-of-vectors}.
 This is the source of the main term in Theorem \ref{asymptotics}.
 The estimates to the residue and degenerate terms are only given for the term in the dual side since they vanish in the original side, which we show in \S \ref{sec:proofs}.
-We also give the proofs of the main results in \S\ref{sec:proofs}.
+This is the point where we make use of the auxiliary prime $\p_0$.
+The proofs of the main results are also given in \S\ref{sec:proofs}.